antonnahhas/movie-app/README.md

 # movie-app
-a website built using react, spring boot and the IMDB API
+a website built using react, spring boot and the TMDB API

 # Authors